Last updated on .

 Yıldız Hamidiye Mosque

-The Yıldız Hamidiye Mosque (Yıldız Hamidiye Camii) was built by Sultan Abdülhamid II for Friday prayer ceremonies.
+The Yıldız Hamidiye Mosque (Yıldız Hamidiye Camii) is just outside the main entrance to the palace.
+It was built by Sultan Abdülhamid II for Friday prayer ceremonies.
 It was constructed between 1884 and 1886, although it was put in service in September 1885.
 Ottoman Greek architect Nikolaki Kalfa designed it with a combination of the Neo-Gothic and classical Ottoman styles.
 The mosque was restored between 2013 and 2017.

 Yıldız Hamidiye Mosque at Yıldız Palace in Istanbul, Turkey